Katapult Firmware

 - The host machine needs to execute the following command to download the firmware package

-cd && git clone https://cnb.cool/3dmellow/FLY-Firmware.git- If the firmware package has already been downloaded, it is recommended to update it before proceeding with the remaining steps
+cd && git clone https://cnb.cool/3dmellow/FLY-Firmware.git- If the firmware package has already been downloaded, it is recommended to update it before proceeding with the remaining operations

 cd ~/FLY-Firmware && git pull